aershov24/FSC_Candidates_Test/README.md

   * ✅ `When would you use Clustering vs Classification?`
 * Keep answers **short** and **succinct**.
 If you feel your answer is growing in size and covering different topics - split it!
 * Avoid very specific highly practical questions like
-  * 🚫 `How to install pandas?` - we wont accept that type of questions
+  * 🚫 `How to install pandas?` - we won't accept that type of questions
 * Don't submit questions related to personal candidate experience.
 That questions are valid for an interview but don't fit to the format of MLSC like
   *  🚫 `Have you ever worked with Tensorflow?`
   *  🚫 `Describe your experience building ML models on your previous job?`